Right To Education Act 2009

 The main features of RTE act

-* The Act also provides that no child shall be held back, expelled, or required to pass a
+- The Act also provides that no child shall be held back, expelled, or required to pass a board examination until the completion of elementary education

 (e) Running of schools without recognition.